 Smileys: gain instant insight into customer sentiment with a universally understood method for gathering experience feedback.
 “How satisfied were you with the support provided today by Sharon?”

 Collecting feedback on your employees from customers can be done by delivering these surveys via the distribution method that makes the most sense for your business.
 Here are some tips:

-- If purchases can only be made in-person at your store, then we recommend using a survey kiosk to collect feedback.
+- If purchases can only be made in-person at your store, then we recommend using a survey kiosk or sending a link to collect feedback.
 In the spirit of transparency, encourage employees to ask these customers to rate them after a purchase is completed.